Democracy and the Principle of Cooperation

 Adapted from Barker (2011:208)

 How can these formations contribute towards deepening the process of democracy?
 Very little has been invested in terms of working with these associations as part of a broader engagement on national and local democracy.
-Tocqueville’s asserted that ‘in democratic countries, the science of association is the mother of science’.
-However, although writing about a different context, John McKnight (2013:7) observes that ‘no university has yet created a Department of Associational Science’.
+Tocqueville's asserted that 'in democratic countries, the science of association is the mother of science'.
+However, although writing about a different context, John McKnight (2013:7) observes that 'no university has yet created a Department of Associational Science'.
 The Zimbabwean situation is very close to what is prevailing in other regions.
 In most instances, these voluntary associational forms do not feature within the democratization discourse, especially around big projects such as constitutional reform and elections.
 The potential synergy that can be derived through engaging local formations is underestimated especially within the realm of politics in government and civil society.
-They provide a platform for broad-based mass mobilization as we have seen in Latin America within the land movements and in former communist countries such as Poland where engaged citizens gathered under the banner of ‘Solidarity’ toppled a dictatorship.
+They provide a platform for broad-based mass mobilization as we have seen in Latin America within the land movements and in former communist countries such as Poland where engaged citizens gathered under the banner of 'Solidarity' toppled a dictatorship.
 However, most analyses of the public space have unfortunately been devoted to the professionalized spaces dominated by donor-supported NGOs.
-These NGOs and other professionalized formations are not necessarily at the centre of organic community mobilization and in many cases their consultative and consensus-building capacity is inadequate.
+These NGOs and other professionalized formations are not necessarily at the center of organic community mobilization and in many cases their consultative and consensus-building capacity is inadequate.

-Following the pattern established by Ostrom and Gardener (1993:7) we propose to consider the different forms of cooperation that citizens forge with each other on an everyday basis and using Briggs’ formulation consider this cooperation as part of problem-solving which contributes significantly to the texture of a democracy.
-We note that citizens and the formations they establish assume different roles ranging from cooperating within one another to strengthening prospects for economic survival/competitiveness, giving to each other, and confronting power.
+Following the pattern established by Ostrom and Gardener (1993:7) we propose to consider the different forms of cooperation that citizens forge with each other on an everyday basis and using Briggs' formulation consider this cooperation as part of problem-solving which contributes significantly to the texture of a democracy.
+We note that citizens and the formations they establish assume different roles ranging from cooperating with one another to strengthening prospects for economic survival/competitiveness, giving to each other, and confronting power.

 Bibliography:

 Barker, E. (2011).
 The role of associations.
-In J. Scott & P. Carrington (Eds.), The SAGE handbook of social network analysis (pp. 196-214).
+In J. Scott & P. Carrington (Eds.), The SAGE Handbook of social network analysis (pp. 196-214).
 SAGE Publications1

 Boyte, H. C. (2009).
-Civic agency and the cult of the expertKettering Foundation1
+Civic agency and the cult of the expert.
+Kettering Foundation1

 Fukuyama, F. (2011).
 The origins of political order: From prehuman times to the French Revolution.
 Farrar, Straus and Giroux.